 How We Help

-In 2019, we officially launched the ATLAS All Schools Programme in South Africa, igniting a powerful movement that fights against crime, inequality, and discrimination while fostering resilience, integrity, and the potential for young people to thrive in their education and lives.
-This initiative isn’t just about education; it’s about empowering youth to overcome adversity and become pillars of strength in their communities.
+In 2019, we officially launched the ATLAS All Schools Programme in South Africa, sparking a powerful movement to combat crime, inequality, and discrimination while building resilience, integrity, and the potential for young people to thrive both in their education and in their lives.
+This initiative is far more than just education; it’s about empowering youth to rise above adversity and become pillars of strength and hope within their communities.

-Our dedicated team, along with committed rugby champions, tirelessly supports children throughout South Africa and southern Africa in education, health, employment, and well-being.
-Together, through the unifying spirit and values of rugby, we are not only changing lives but also laying the groundwork for a more just and equitable future for all.
+Our dedicated team, alongside our committed rugby champions, works tirelessly to support children across South Africa and southern Africa in their education, health, employment, and overall well-being.
+Together, through the unifying spirit of rugby, we are not only transforming individual lives but also creating a ripple effect of change that is building a more just, equitable, and hopeful future for all.

 “We need to empower the children beyond our rugby fields, we need to create children who will become great social leaders, with a capacity to uplift others.
 Children that will enshrine the human values that are shared by rugby; the values of respect, tolerance, integrity and empathy.We have an opportunity of creating a new Gang (using the words of negativity into positive).
 I have seen it happen, I believe it can and will happen”